Chile: Cultural Landscape

 Natural Landmarks

-1. Tierra del Fuego: This archipelago is shared between Chile and Argentina and is located at the southernmost tip of South America.
+Tierra del Fuego: This archipelago, located at the southernmost tip of South America, is shared by Chile and Argentina.
 It offers stunning natural landscapes, including rugged mountains, glaciers, fjords, and the Beagle Channel.

 Protected Areas

-1. Bernardo O'Higgins National Park: Situated in the southern part of the region, this national park is the largest in Chile, covering vast expanses of untouched wilderness.
-It features glaciers, fjords, mountains, and the Southern Patagonian Ice Field.
+Bernardo O'Higgins National Park: Situated in the southern part of the region, this national park is the largest in Chile.
+It covers vast expanses of untouched wilderness and features glaciers, fjords, mountains, and the Southern Patagonian Ice Field.

 Insular Chile (Chilean Islands)